List of Emmerdale characters introduced in 2009: Michael Conway

 Michael Conway is a supplier to the Home Farm shop, appearing between July and October 2009.

 Michael first appears when visiting the shop to check the fridges he supplied are working properly.
 He lives in Durham.
 Later that day, he talks to Debbie Dingle (Charley Webb) in the cafe, and tries to chat her up.
 The following day, he takes his car to her garage, and they go out to lunch.
 He is surprised to discover that she is a single mother but introduces himself to her daughter Sarah (Sophia Amber Moore) when he sees her and Debbie going to play group.
 He asks Debbie out again but she says she has too much going on.

 In early August, they begin dating and in early September, Michael admits that he has a girlfriend but still wants to see Debbie.
 Debbie agrees, providing she knows nothing about his other woman.
 However, later during a heated argument, Michael admits that he is engaged to the other woman.
-Debbie insists Michael choose - her or his fiancee so Michael chooses her.
+Debbie insists Michael choose—her or his fiancee so Michael chooses her.
 Debbie's father, Cain Dingle (Jeff Hordley) does not trust Michael and is proved right when he sees a text from the best man and it is revealed that he has not called off the wedding.
 Cain beats Michael up, warning him to stay away from Debbie but he returns, regardless, and tells Debbie that he was too scared to admit that he had not called the wedding off as the ceremony is the next day.
 His reason for not cancelling is that his fiancée is pregnant and he felt unable to abandon his child.

 Debbie and Cain go to the wedding and discover he is marrying Debbie's mother, Charity Tate (Emma Atkins).
 They tell Charity about Michael's affair and tell Michael that Debbie is Charity's daughter, shocking them both.
 Charity and Michael initially agree to go ahead but Michael calls it off on discovering Charity is not pregnant.
-Michael later phones Debbie repeatedly but she doesn't take his calls, busy rebuilding her relationship with Charity and getting to know Noah.
+Michael later phones Debbie repeatedly but she does not take his calls, busy rebuilding her relationship with Charity and getting to know Noah.